yeuchi/RunYasso800/README.md

 # !!!!!!
 WORK-IN-PROGRESS !!!!!

+# Tutorial
+Yasso 800 is composed of 800 meter run followed by 800 jog for 10 times.
+The total workout distance accomplished from Yasso800 is 16000 meters (9.94 miles).
+Of that, sprint distance is 8000 meters (4.97 miles) and jog distance is also 8000 meters (4.97 miles).

+## Measure of success
+It is a success workout if the sprint time total is less than sprint goal defined.

 # Introduction
 This is a mobile phone implementation of Yasso800 in Kotlin for runners.
 I intend to use this for my personal marathon training.
 Hopefully, it is useful to you! (for those whom don't have a fancy running watch with this feature)